sprintly/sprintly-ui/README.md

 To generate a UMD bundle containing unminified and minified versions, run ```npm package-distro```.
 For unminified only, run the gulp ```build``` task.

+Note: While there are a handful of npm convenience scripts available for your use, you'll find more incremental tasks in the gulpfile.

 ## Development

-Note: While there are a handful of npm convenience scripts available for your use, you'll find more incremental tasks in the gulpfile.

 To run a dev server and Browserfy watch tasks, run ```npm run dev```.
-For browser viewing/debugging, you'll need to include your new component/s in the example/index.html template.
+This will open examples/index.html file  For browser viewing/debugging, you'll need to include your new component/s in the example/index.html template.

 ## Testing